OCamlPro/ocaml-canvas/sphinx/quickstart.rst

 Initialization
 --------------

-Before using any function in the library (and assuming the :code:`OCamlCanvas` module has been opened), the user should call :code:`Backend.init` so that the library makes any internal initialization it needs for the current backend.
+Before using any function in the library (and assuming the :code:`OCamlCanvas.V1` module has been opened), the user should call :code:`Backend.init` so that the library makes any internal initialization it needs for the current backend.
 This function takes as input a value of type :code:`Backend.options`,